continuouspipe/continuouspipe/documentation/content/faq/how-do-I-use-defaults-to-reduce-the-duplication-of-configuration.md

 ---
-title: How do I use "defaults" to reduce the duplication of configuration?
+title: "Configuration: How do I use \"defaults\" to reduce the duplication of configuration?"
 menu:
   main:
     parent: 'faq'